tytydraco/yessleep/out/The_Return_To_The_Missing_Parking_Lot_Part_2.md

 Andy exhaled out of his nose and shook his head before cracking a half smile amongst the pain.
 “This guy fucking shot me” he said referring to Dario.

-“Wait what?, and you're giving *me* shit, come on man.
-I replied looking at Dario.
+“Wait what?, and you're giving *me* shit, come on man", I replied looking at Dario.

 "It looked like one of those things was coming straight at us but instead it ran past us, thats when I took the shot" Dario said explaining himself.